Home >> What We Do >> Keep You Informed >> Science Corner >>

 Progress has been slow, because scientists pursue work in areas where funding is available.
 However, as new human-based in vitro test methods become available for regulatory testing, and the results provide better protection of human health when implemented, additional funding should be allocated for the development, validation and implementation of more human-based testing methodologies.

 Faster and cheaper tests are needed: Many chemicals used in products today have not been tested, so their safety is largely unknown, and new chemicals and products are entering the marketplace at an ever-increasing pace.
 In fact, it is estimated that there is a backlog of more than 80,000 chemicals for which potential toxicity is largely unknown.
-The animal tests are slow and expensive, and safety testing using existing methods cannot keep up with the demand.
+The animal testing methods are slow and expensive, and safety testing using existing methods cannot keep up with the demand.
 The in vitro and computational methods being developed have the potential to provide faster testing.